-At Alabama, Steele's main charge will be to direct the recruiting efforts for the Crimson Tide.
-He will also assist with camps, clinics and other football-related events.
-In addition, his responsibilities will include assisting with the administration and operation of the football program.
+At Alabama, Steele's main charge is to direct the recruiting efforts for the Crimson Tide.
+He also will assist with camps, clinics and other football-related events.
+His responsibilities will include assisting with the administration and operation of the football program.

 Steele directed Clemson's defense from 2009-2011 and helped the Tigers win the 2011 Atlantic Coast Conference Championship.
 His 2010 defense led the ACC and ranked 13th nationally in points allowed, surrendering only 18.8 points per game.

 During a two-year stint as the Crimson Tide's defensive coordinator from 2007-08, Steele and Saban turned Alabama's defense into one of the best in the nation.
 The 2008 defensive unit ranked second nationally in rushing defense, allowing only 74.1 yards per game while tying for third in total defense (263.5 ypg) and ranking seventh in scoring defense (14.3 ppg).